- Industry & the Community

 Communication with Partners and Alumni

 The School's online newsletter, BIOLinks is a key means by which we communicate our research activities, successes and impacts to staff, industry partners and alumni alike.
-You can also keep up to date with the very latest news and awards by joining the School on Facebook.

 Community Engagement through the Media